Asian-Pacific-CMP-seminars/asian-pacific-cmp-seminars.github.io/admin.md

 To make a recurring slideshow, you can do the following.
   1. Click the "Slideshow" button on the upper right.
   2. Once it goes into the slideshow mode, click the three-dots button on the lower left.
-  3. Hover your cursor on "Auto-play".
+  3. Hover your cursor over "Auto-play".
 Click "Play" and "Loop".
   4. Choose a proper time (e.g., 10 secs) for transitions between slides.